-NOTE: Child care may be denied or closed for a client who has been employed in the same self-employment business for at least one year and is not making at least minimum wage.
+NOTE: Child care may be denied for a client who has been employed in the same selfemployment business for at least one year and is not making at least minimum wage.

 An applicant who is self-employed may submit the most current copy of their individual income tax return and the adjusted gross income is used in order to obtain an accurate estimate of income.
-The profit/loss statement including the adjusted gross income may also be used.
+The profit/loss statement (IRS Schedule C form) including the adjusted gross income may also be used.